hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/seth_transaction_family_spec.rst

 -----------------
 The address of an account depends on which type of account it is:

-* EOA - Given an EOA’s private key, the address is the, “rightmost 160-bits of the Keccak hash of the corresponding ECDSA public key,” from the yellow paper.
+* EOA - Given an EOA's private key, the address is the, "rightmost 160-bits of the Keccak hash of the corresponding ECDSA public key," from the yellow paper.
-  The “Keccak hash” shall be taken to mean SHA3.
+  The "Keccak hash" shall be taken to mean SHA3.
-* CA - The address of a CA is the last 20 bytes of the 256-byte SHA3 hash of the byte array formed by concatenating the sender address and the big endian encoding of the sender’s current nonce.
+* CA - The address of a CA is the last 20 bytes of the 256-byte SHA3 hash of the byte array formed by concatenating the sender address and the big endian encoding of the sender's current nonce.
 In other words, the address of a CA is derived from hashing the creating accounts address and its nonce.

-Accounts in the above format shall be stored in global state at the address formed by concatenating the EVM prefix, address of the account, and enough 0’s to form a valid global state address.::
+Accounts in the above format shall be stored in global state at the address formed by concatenating the EVM prefix, address of the account, and enough 0's to form a valid global state address.::

     >>> state_address = 'a84eda' + account_address + '0'*12